Manitoulin Island Activities

 There is a volleyball net and balls on site.
 The net can be set up on site or taken to an area such as Providence Bay to play on the very large sandy beach there.

-There is a large private dock, and boat lift.
-The dock and boat lift tend to go in to the water mid-May and come out of the water mid-September.
-We are looking to put a cantelever dock in for Spring of 2012.
-If you plan to go later in 2011 or Spring of 2012 and if the dock is very important to you please ask us about the status of the dock before booking.
+There is a large private dock and a small bouy/tie off a short canoe paddle in front of the dock.
+The dock tends to go in to the water mid-May and come out of the water mid-September.
+If the dock is very important to you please ask us about the status of the dock before booking if you are coming before mid-May or after mid-September.

 Rainbow Country Winter Tourist Guide, plus activities right at the cottage (or close by), such as Snowmobiling, Snowshoeing, Cross Country Skiing, Ice Fishing, Horseback Riding, Nature Study, Satellite TV, DVDs, XBOX.